xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/rank.md

 The sub-arrays of `R` are the results of the individual applications of `f`.
 If these results differ in rank or shape, they are extended to a common rank and shape in the manner of Mix.
 See [Mix](../primitive-functions/mix.md).

 Notice that it is necessary to prevent the right operand `k` binding to the right argument.
-This can be done using parentheses e.g. `(f⍤1)Y`.
-The same can be achieved using  `⊢` e.g. `f⍤1⊢Y` because `⍤` binds tighter to its right operand than `⊢` does to its left argument, and `⊢` therefore resolves to Identity.
+This can be done using parentheses, for example, `(f⍤1)Y`.
+The same can be achieved using  `⊢`, for example, `f⍤1⊢Y` because `⍤` binds tighter to its right operand than `⊢` does to its left argument, and `⊢` therefore resolves to Identity.

 ## Monadic Examples